dakula009/China_CoronaVirus_Data_Miner/README.md

 Note: It focuses on China only.

-The script grabs the data and save them into a csv format where the script is stored.
+The script grabs the data and save them into a csv file where the script is stored.

 The data collected contain information at prefecture level.